 The G2G hydrological model is run continuously over several years to produce an estimate of the most recent hydrological conditions across Britain, from which an estimate is made of the current depth of subsurface water storage (S, mm), consisting of the sum of the unsaturated soil (V) and the groundwater stores (V_g) (mm), i.e. $S = V + V_g$.
-The example storage anomaly maps in Figures 1 and 2 show daily mean subsurface water storage, S, as an "anomaly" from the historical monthly mean (\bar{S} , mean monthly storage over the period 1981 - 2010).
-The example storage anomaly map in Figure 1 is predominantly blue indicating a positive anomaly, i.e. with total subsurface water storage greater than the historical monthly mean.
+The example storage anomaly map in Figure 1 shows daily mean subsurface water storage, S, as an "anomaly" from the historical monthly mean (\bar{S} , mean monthly storage over the period 1981 - 2010).
+The example map is predominantly blue in the north and west indicating a positive anomaly, i.e. with total subsurface water storage greater than the historical monthly mean.

-To highlight areas that are particularly wet and dry, the total daily mean subsurface water storage (S, mm) is presented using a colour scale showing water storage relative to the historical maximum ("relative wetness", Figure 1) or historical minimum ("relative dryness", Figure 2).
+Each month, to highlight areas that are particularly wet or dry, the total daily mean subsurface water storage (S, mm) is presented using a colour scale showing water storage anomaly relative to the historical maximum or minimum anomaly.
+Figure 1 presents this relative wetness map, which combines maps previously shown separately as the "relative wetness" and "relative dryness".

-Figure 1 Subsurface storage anomaly and relative wetness for 31st March 2018.
+Figure 1.
+Subsurface storage anomaly and relative wetness for 31st July 2020.